openhwgroup/cva6/docs/03_cva6_design/MMU.rst

    <span style="font-size:18px; font-weight:bold;">TLB Entry Fields</span>

 The number of TLB entries can be changed via a design parameter.
 Each TLB entry is made up of two fields: Tag and Content.
 The Tag field holds the virtual page number, ASID, VMID and page size along with a valid bit (VALID) indicating that the entry is valid, and a v_st_enbl field that indicates at which level the translation is valid when hypervisor mode is enabled.
 The virtual page number, is further split into several separate virtual page numbers according to the number of PtLevels used in each configuration.
 The Content field contains the physical page numbers along with a number of bits which specify various attributes of the physical page.
 Note that the V bit in the Content field is the V bit which is present in the page table in memory.
 It is copied from the page table, as is,  and the VALID bit in the Tag is set based on its value. g_content is the equivalent for the g-stage translation.
 The TLB entry fields are shown in this Figure.
+Fields colored in grey are used only when H extension is implemented.

 .. figure:: _static/cva6_tlb_entry.png
    :name: **Figure 5:** Fields in CVA6 TLB entry
    :align: center
-   :width: 80%
+   :width: 100%
    :alt: cva6_tlb_entry

    **Figure 5:** Fields in CVA6 TLB entry